De-institutionalisation

 participate in common activities.

-boarding house, a hostel or nursing home.
+provider or organisation.
 The residents may share

 the same